VSI's NEW Accu-port Targetron

 Dual failsafe, lateral self-locking/tensioning Nylon thumb screws (10-32)

-Precision milled from aircraft-grade aluminum stock (6061-T6)
+Precision milled from solid aircraft-grade aluminum stock (6061-T6)

 Stainless steel and Nylon hardware throughout